 Failing Has to Feel Like This

 If I fail, I “fine” myself $250.
 If I finish it, I award myself $50.
 The 5:1 ratio there is not accidental.
 Humans tend to be more attuned to voiding pain than to seeking pleasure.
 Losing five weeks of reward for a single failure is really powerful.
-The reward money into a pot to spend on things I otherwise wouldn’t sping for.
-Wireless headphones for example, which I most definitely don’t need, but not pants.
-Having a defined list, a defined deadline and $300 riding on it helps stay on track.
+The reward money goes into a pot to spend on things I otherwise wouldn’t spring for.
+Wireless headphones for example, which I most definitely don’t need, but not things like shoes or pants.
+Having a defined list, a defined deadline and $300 riding on it helps me stay on track.
 It’s been an interesting experiment (going on about three months now).
 Depending on how miserly you are, maybe $300 won’t do it for you.
 Maybe you need to make it $3000.
-One thing is certain: for the system to work, it needs to be an amount of money that will hurt.
-It helps to have it allocated toward something you really want, so you tell yourself you’ll get that iPod Touch once you’ve saved up.
+Maybe $30.
+One thing is certain: for the system to work, it needs to be an amount of money that will hurt and the loss has to be bigger than the gain.
+We humans are wired that way.
+It also helps to have it allocated toward something you really want, so you tell yourself you’ll get that plane ticket or iPod Touch when, and only when you’ve saved up by ticking your list every week.
 So if you go five weeks and you’re almost there, missing one goal that week sets your iPod purchase back six weeks!
 Then you have a dilemma — stay up until midnight writing that article or wait an extra six weeks to buy your bauble.
 It’s powerful.

 So what have I noticed as a result of my experiment?